vishalbelsare/vale-server/docs/gui.md

 ![A screenshot of the Vale Server Dashboard](assets/ui/dash.png)

-To open your dashboard, click thie **Open Dashboard...** option from the context menu.
+To open your dashboard, click the **Open Dashboard...** option from the context menu.

 ### Vocabularies